Tips – 1. Specialist Care

 What status does the treating practitioner have with the provider, Invisalign?

-- Black Diamond – Carries out more than 750+ cases per year.
+- Blue Diamond – Carries out more than 750+ cases per year.

 - Platinum Elite – Carries out more than 80 cases per year.